-^{}Speak directly with the Director of Skating (STAR 1) or your Base Coach (STAR 2 & up) for more details/help with skate purchases
+Speak directly with your Base Coach (STAR 2 & up) for more details/help with skate purchases

-^{}Please ONLY get skates sharpened at Petrie's as they are the only place in town that knows how to properly sharpen figure skates!!
+Please ONLY get skates sharpened at Petrie's as they are the only place in town that knows how to properly sharpen figure skates!!
+We also have skaters take their skates to Minneapolis or send them to Toronto to get sharpened depending on your skater's level as the quality in town sometimes does not meet the expectation of what is needed at this level.
 Skates should be sharpened after approximately 30 hours of skating (every 5-6 weeks) depending on usage & care.